-5.Start the engine and watch to make sure the low oil pressure warning indicator turns off.
+5. Start the engine and watch to make sure the iow oil pressure warning indicator turns off.
 Make sure that there are no oil leaks.

-If the low oil pressure warning indicator does not turn off or if there are oil leaks, stop the engine and find the cause.
+If the Iow oil pressure warning indicator does not turn off or if there are oil leaks, stop the engine and find the cause.
 Continued operation with a problem could cause severe engine damage.

 6. Turn off the engine and wait 3 minutes.Recheck the oil level using the oil filler cap to be sure the level falls between the upper and lower marks.
+Fill with oil if it is below the lower mark, or drain to the specified level if it is above the uppermark.